carpentries-incubator/lc-litsearchr/index.md

 > ## Getting Started
 >
 > Library Carpentry’s teaching is hands-on, so participants are encouraged to use their own computers to ensure the proper setup of tools for an efficient workflow.
 Our lessons > focus on building software and data skills within library and information-related communities.
-To most effectively use participate in the lesson, please make sure to download > the data and necessary software beforehand.
+To most effectively participate in the lesson, please make sure to download the > data and necessary software beforehand.
 >
 >
 > This workshop assumes no prior experience with the tools covered in the lesson.